 This step is optional, but I found with my high metabolism kid, it was crucial!

 At first, I thought I’d never trust my kid to take a snack into his room.
 But he kept coming out hungry.
 I soon learned if I gave him one snack, he’d give me another 20-30 minutes.
-I also realized a special snack he only got at quiet time was the perfect bribe.
+I also realized a special snack he only gets to have during quiet time was the perfect bribe.

 When he was little, I’d tell him if he stayed in for 45 minutes, I’d bring a snack for his last 15 minutes.
 Wow did that work!
 Our family doesn’t buy a lot of fruit snacks, and my son adores them.
 I started giving one pouch and was like I’d given him some magic key to joy and happiness in his own space and time.